Profilers

 torch.profiler.profile

 function takes some additional arguments.
 What argument would you need to set to also profile the memory usage?
-(Hint: this page) Try doing it to the simple example above and make sure to sort the sample byself_cpu_memory_usage
+(Hint: this page) Try doing it on the simple example above and make sure to sort the samples byself_cpu_memory_usage

 . -